varvolta/krisp-frontend/README.md

 Has support of WebSockets for real time candidates fetching

 No UI library is used for creating the whole app UI

+You can delete a subscription by selecting it and pressing the DELETE key on keyboard